zyzo/izberg-api-python/README.md

 ### Get store infos

-Retrieve infos about a store in the application.
+Retrieve infos about a **Store** in the application.
 We are going to look for the store number 11 and display infos about it.
 This number is allocated automatically by Iceberg, you can find your stores's IDs in the GET request's response on the "merchant" section.

 ```python